On a dreary Fall afternoon, General Charley's fans witnessed the

 Charley was bet down to the 9-5 favourite in this now 6 horse field.
 Usual jock Eddie Perez was aboard and we were quietly confident this race was ours - we couldn't have been more wrong.

 Prior to the race, I was surprised to hear someone yell "Big Toe!"
-I turned to gaze upon longtime friend Tony Costa who had travelled from San Diego for some meetings in Chicago and had moved his departure time up so he could surprise me at the race.
+I turned to gaze upon longtime friend Tony Costa who had traveled from San Diego for some meetings in Chicago and had moved his departure time up so he could surprise me at the race.
 (Big Toe is what John Winger, played by Bill Murray, had named his Drill Sergant Hulka in the movie Stripes, which Tony has called me for years - the ass.)

 With him was another longtime friend, Lou Vivona, who I hadn't seen for at least 10 years.
 Both Tony and Lou had worked with me in our IT group way back at Motorola.
 A great surprise.
 They are pictured with me in photo above right, with Tony to my left and Lou to my right.